Russia's leading rights group says prosecutors seek to cripple it - NewsBreak

 Russia's leading rights group says prosecutors seek to cripple it

-MOSCOW (Reuters) -Russia’s best known human rights group, Memorial, said on Thursday it had been notified that prosecutors have demanded the closure of its main offices over violations of the “foreign agents” law, a move it said was politically motivated.
+MOSCOW, Nov 11 (Reuters) - Russia's best known human rights group, Memorial, said on Thursday it had been notified that prosecutors have demanded the closure of its main offices over violations of the "foreign agents" law, a move it said was politically motivated.

 The move would deal a grave blow to an organisation that was born out of the "glasnost" reforms of Soviet leader Mikhail Gorbachev in the 1980s and has become a leading voice in defence of basic freedoms as President Vladimir Putin has cracked down on dissent.